 8. IMMA (Irish Museum of Modern Art) – One of my favourite spots to stroll around, especially on a Sunday.
 The grounds are beautiful and entry into the museum is free (excluding some exhibitions).
 The Collection Freud Project featuring the works of Lucian Freud is currently running and is well worth checking out.

 9. National Gallery of Ireland – Great place to spend a few hours, especially if the weather isn’t cooperating (it is Ireland after all!)
 I recently saw the exhibit Beyond Caravaggio and it was phenomenal.
-If you’re in Dublin, I highly suggest checking it out before it ends on May 14th.
+Take a look on their website for current and future exhibitions https://www.nationalgallery.ie/.

 10. The Little Museum of Dublin – Located on St. Stephen’s Green, The Little Museum of Dublin is a wonderful place to learn about Irish history.
 Their collection is made up entirely of items donated by Dubliners which allows for a more intimate look into the history of the city.
 The U2: Made in Dublin exhibit on the second floor is a must-see for anyone interested in the history of Dublin’s most famous band.
 The exhibit features photography, signed albums, sculptures and other items donated by fans.